dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 ### [The Lobbyists Win](#the-lobbyists-win)

-What results?
-A massive incentive to lobby for the reclassification of products and to enact major changes in UBI policy implementation.
-In a UBI system, what's worth lobbying for?
+A massive incentive results to lobby for the reclassification of products and to enact major changes in UBI policy implementation.
+In a regulated UBI system, what's worth lobbying for?
 Increased marketability.
 Yet, restricting the purchasing power of UBI via product classification is the only way the government can fairly dispense cash to the chronically unemployed without having the liquidity spent on Starbucks lattes and other vices.
 If the corporate lobbyists win and everything is classified as a UBI product, it doesn't work.
 And on the flip side, a dual-currency system where nothing is marketable unless lobbied to regulators Washington places power in the hands of regulators and causes economic turbulence.

 <a name="regulation-and-the-vulnerability-of-democracy-to-subversion" />